canquillo09/InfoSec-Glossary/README.md

 Distributed Denial of Service (DDoS) -  A denial of service technique that uses numerous hosts to perform the attack.<br></br>
 DomainKeys Identified Mail (DKIM) - An email security standard designed to make sure messages aren’t altered in transit between the sending and recipient servers.
 It uses public-key cryptography to sign email with a private key as it leaves a sending server.
 Recipient servers then use a public key published to a domain’s DNS to verify the source of the message, and that the body of the message hasn’t changed during transit.
 Once the signature is verified with the public key by the recipient server, the message passes DKIM and is considered authentic.<br></br>
 Domain-based Message Authentication Reporting and Conformance (DMARC) - An email authentication, policy, and reporting protocol.
 It builds on the widely deployed SPF and DKIM protocols, adding linkage to the author (“From:”) domain name, published policies for recipient handling of authentication failures, and reporting from receivers to senders, to improve and monitor protection of the domain from fraudulent email.<br></br>
+# E-F
+Extensible Authentication Protocol (EAP) - A framework that supports multiple, optional authentication mechanisms for PPP, including clear-text passwords, challenge-response, and arbitrary dialog sequences.<br></br>
+Fail Safe - A mode of termination of system functions that prevents damage to specified system resources and system entities (i.e., specified data, property, and life) when a failure occurs or is detected in the system (but the failure still might cause a security compromise).<br></br>
+Fast Flux - Protection method used by botnets consisting of a continuous and fast change of the DNS records for a domain name through different IP addresses.<br></br>